open-sdsp/spec/index.md

 #### Transport optimizations

-* To improve the portability of each Data Frame, it is recommended that a `historyUri` URI attribute is included in each Data Frame (this can be appended by the Publisher or potentially by a middleware responsible for publishing) that:
+* To improve the portability of each `DataFrame`, it is recommended that a `historyUri` URI attribute is included in each `DataFrame` (this can be appended by the Publisher or potentially by a middleware responsible for publishing) that:
   * Is a URL accessible over the Internet
   * Does not require authentication as the URL itself should be secure (i.e. a cryptographically secure embedded token or GUID)
   * As far as practical is a short URL to reduce the overhead in each frame of including a `historyUri` attribute
-  * Returns an array of all recent Data Frames until `ver` 0
+  * Returns an array of all recent `DataFrame` objects until `ver` 0
   * When possible, includes the initial published Object instead of a `dataUri` to minimize the number of requests needed for a Subscriber to construct the Object
-* The Data Frame data structure contains attribute names that could arguably be considered verbose given every frame, when using JSON encoding, includes the entire attribute name values.
+* The `DataFrame` data structure contains attribute names that could arguably be considered verbose given every frame, when using JSON encoding, includes the entire attribute name values.
 For example, an empty delta frame may contain the following JSON `{"uid":"UID","serial":1,"ver":1,"delta":"{}","alg":"jp"}`.
 22 bytes out of 57 total bytes are used for the attribute names alone (although this is a contrived example).
 If the frame size is important, we recommend using a Transport that provides efficient encoding for pre-defined data structures such as [Google's ProtoBuf](https://developers.google.com/protocol-buffers/) or [Apache Avro](https://avro.apache.org/)
+* The `data` attribute of the `DataFrame` supports any type of Object or language primitives such as a `String` or binary blob.
+We consider the encoding and decoding of these objects on the transport outside of the scope of this specification as it is assumed the transport itself will provide suitable encoding and decoding mechanisms.
+For example, if the `data` attribute is a binary object, and the transport uses JSON encoding, then it is expected the publishing client would encode the `DataFrame` using, for example, Base64 encoding, and the subscribing client could detect the encoding and decode the `DataFrame` before providing the `DataFrame` to the SDSP library.

 #### Transport History requirements